 Who should take this course?
-If you want to do research in condensed matter physics--either theory or experiment, you will make extensive use of ideas developed in this course.
+If you want to do research in condensed matter physics-either theory or experiment, you will make extensive use of ideas developed in this course.
 This course can also be useful for students in materials science, chemistry and also high energy and nuclear physics given that the concepts and techniques that you will encounter in this course are sufficiently general and worth understanding.
 Please see the detailed course contents.

 Course structure: I will start by motivating each topic through experiments, develop the theoretical framework and then return to a more detailed comparison with experiments to understand the successes, limitations and open questions.
 Computer simulations have emerged as an important tool for visualization and active engagement of students.
-When appropriate I will use mathematica to demonstrate some of the important concepts.
-Students will be encouraged to participate actively in the class.
-There will be 5-6 homeworks that could involve the use of mathematica and/or matlab for plotting and writing small programs in order to get a better grip on the material.
+When appropriate short student presentations will extend the lecture content by discussing experiments or mathematica codes to demonstrate some of the important concepts.
+Last quarter I found this to be a very effective format as it kept the students engaged actively in the class.

+There will be 4-5 homeworks that could involve the use of mathematica and/or matlab for plotting and writing small programs in order to get a better grip on the material.
 In most cases a mathematica template program will be provided.
-There will also be one independent small project.
+There will also be 1-2 independent small projects.

-Grades: Grades will be determined by a combination of HWs (60%); project (20%) ; Discussions (20%)
+Grades: Grades will be determined by a combination of HWs (50%); projects (30%); In-class assessments (20%)